externalPointerVariable/Knowledge-AI-Agent/README.md

     cd Knowledge-AI-Agent
     ```

+2. Set up the environment file namely `.env` and set the following variables:
+    ```env
+    GOOGLE_API_KEY = // API key of google gemini
+    PINECONE_API_KEY = // API key of PinconeDB
+    PINECONE_INDEX = // Name of the index in pineconeDB
+    ```

-2. Create and activate a virtual environment:
+3. Create and activate a virtual environment:
     ```sh
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`